-It’s important that we know what direction we want to move in and how we’ll get there.
-Designers should help to challenge, set, and understand that direction and its implementation.
+Designers should help to challenge, set, and understand the team’s direction and its implementation.

 That said, don’t design alone.
-Consider the problem, its many solutions, and involve others in the decision.
-Work with everyone else to move towards improvement.
+Consider the problem, its many solutions, and involve others in decisions.

-You should want to be the best designer, even if you’ll never get there.
-The important bit is that you want to keep learning.
+Always learn more.
+Try to be the best designer, even if you never get there.

 Share what you know with other people, if they’re interested.
-The more people who want to understand and fix what’s wrong, the better.
+More people who can understand and fix problems is a good thing.